Fiserv/Commerce-Hub/docs/Resources/Master-Data/Reference-Transaction-Details.md

 # Reference Transaction Details

-Reference transaction details are used to reference the original transaction identifier in secondary request [cancel](?path=docs/Resources/API-Documents/Payments/Cancel.md), incemental auth, re-auth or inquiry.
+Reference transaction details are used to reference the original transaction identifier in secondary request [cancel](?path=docs/Resources/API-Documents/Payments/Cancel.md), incremental auth, re-auth or inquiry.
 # Custom Identifiers

 Commerce Hub supports the ability for mercant's to use thier own Merchant Identifiers and Order Identifiers.
 This allows a seemless integration into existing merchant APIs and databases.